digicatapult/sqnc-node/Upgrade.md

 # Pallets

-[Version changes can be the most difficult parts of the code](https://github.com/digicatapult/dscp-node/pull/91/files#diff-6d40c1b90e071cdb5271cce23374b2ecae20ab264980fda18a4d4d4c290efca1), if you look at the original compared against the new version there could substancial changes (depending on the update).
+[Version changes can be the most difficult parts of the code](https://github.com/digicatapult/dscp-node/pull/91/files#diff-6d40c1b90e071cdb5271cce23374b2ecae20ab264980fda18a4d4d4c290efca1), if you look at the original compared against the new version there could substancial, or minor, changes (depending on the update).

-After the change each pallet needs to be inspected, fixed if needed, along with fixes to tests and ensuring the runtime-benchmarks feature build.
+After the change each pallet needs to be inspected, fixed if needed, along with fixes to tests, ensuring the runtime-benchmarks feature build.

-Once a pallet has been brought up to date it needs to be tested, something like `cargo test -p pallet-transaction-payment-free`, of course change the pallet name to what is necessary.
-If it passes push it and potentially into it's own PR into the **integration**.
+Once a pallet has been bought up to date it needs to be tested, something like `cargo test -p pallet-transaction-payment-free`, of course change the pallet name to the pallet you are on.
+If it passes, push it and potentially into it's own PR into the **integration**.
 If there are errors Rust is very good at highlighting issues and suggesting looking error codes `rustc --explain E0152 `.

+## Runtime

+Inn the Runtime file, lib.rs, roughly line 100, the version must be changed there as a set of numbers, so instead of `5.6.8` it would be `568`, for example `spec_version: 444`

+If the tests pass create a PR from the **integration** branch.

 ## Node

 The last stop in the node section is to update the dscp-node.

 There are several steps to do now, the dscp-node version must be changed and then and then complete the tests and check runtime-benchmarks builds.

-## Runtime

-Inn the Runtime file, lib.rs, roughly line 100, the version must be changed there as a set of numbers, so instead of `5.6.8` it would be `568`, for example `spec_version: 444`

-If the tests pass create a PR from the **integration** branch.

 Once all of the nodes/pallets have been checked and pass their tests a PR can be raised against the **integration** branch into main.